borzecki/reviewio/README.md

 ## Configuration

 This tool uses `PyGithub` library for communication with GitHub.
-Authentication is handled by providing environmental variable `GITHUB_TOKEN` which should be generated using instructions from [github help pages](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
+Authentication is handled by providing the environmental variable `GITHUB_TOKEN` which should be generated using instructions from [github help pages](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).

 ```
 export GITHUB_TOKEN='{TOKEN}'